AmpedFinance/docs/whitepaper.md

 extends this model by introducing yALP, a yield-bearing vault that automatically compounds rewards for ALP holders based on their self-selected strategies, further lowering the barriers for users.
-The platform\'s native token AMP is central to governance and incentive alignment, enabling holders to stake to participate in various features of the platform and receive rewards for active engagement.
+The platform\'s native token AMPED is central to governance and incentive alignment, enabling holders to stake to participate in various features of the platform and receive rewards for active engagement.
 With a forward-looking roadmap that integrates artificial intelligence